 All over America, there are new kinds of ministries, ministers, and congregations.
 In San Jose, California, for example, San Jose Community Church reaches out to the Vietnamese immigrant population by offering courses for instructing the next generation in Vietnamese culture.
 The church also hosts the Vietnamese Christian Resource Center, an online collection of literature, music, and educational resources.

 In the Twin Cities, Hmong Central Lutheran Church in Minneapolis and Holy Trinity Lutheran Church’s Swahili-speaking ministry in St. Paul reflect the large immigrant and refugee populations in the region .
-In recent decades, denominational leadership has reflected these changes, too.
-In 1995, Bea Vue Benson became the first Hmong woman ordained as a minister in her denomination, the Evangelical Lutheran Church in America.
+In recent decades, denominational leadership has reflected these changes, too: in 1995, Bea Vue Benson became the first Hmong woman ordained as a minister in her denomination, the Evangelical Lutheran Church in America.

 The implications of this new Christian diversity can be seen in the new hymnals published by each of the major Protestant denominations.
 For example, the United Methodist Hymnal (1989) contains hymns in English and in Spanish, hymns from India and Taiwan, and traditional music from the Muscogee Creek Indians.
 The words to “Jesus Loves Me” are also printed in German, Spanish, Cherokee and Japanese.

 In Miami, FL, Notre Dame d’Haiti, founded in 1981, recently expanded to accommodate the growing number of parishioners.
 In a 2011 CBS Local interview, the Reverend Jean Mary described the parish as “more than a church.
 [It’s] a lifeline community center.”
-As for many immigrant communities, Haitians finds Notre Dame d’Haiti to be not only a place to worship where they feel spiritually at home but also a place where they can find the practical help they need in a new land and where bonds with their homeland can be maintained.
+As for many immigrant communities, Haitians find Notre Dame d’Haiti to be not only a place to worship where they feel spiritually at home but also a place where they can find the practical help they need in a new country and where bonds with their homeland can be maintained.
 In the aftermath of the earthquake that devastated Haiti in January 2010, the church served as a gathering place for Haitians in Miami to comfort one another and organize relief efforts.
 As with previous generations of immigrants, the church home is often the strongest center of identity in a land where they are a small minority.

 As the next generations of this new and diverse Christian population find their way in the churches, American Christianity will continue to find new patterns of expression.
 It is certain, however, that the future of Christianity in America will be shaped by the streams and currents of its great racial and ethnic diversity.